Leadership change is not the risk. It is what leadership change reveals.

 A succession plan names who takes over.
 Succession readiness confirms that the named successor can actually run the business, that operational knowledge has been transferred, that client relationships are covered, and that the leadership bench is strong enough to absorb the change without performance disruption.
 Most PE-backed companies have a succession plan.
 Few have tested whether the plan would hold under real transition conditions.

-The firms absorbing the least damage from leadership transitions are the ones that measured readiness before the transition happened.
-Start with one portco.
-Build the standard across the fund.
+The investors absorbing the least damage from leadership transitions are the ones that measured readiness before the deal closed and before the transition happened.
+Start with one deal or one company.
+Build the standard from there.